vikkumar2021/Cryptopunks/README.md

 `cd ~/Downloads/Cryptopunks/`

-3. Build a Docker image named cryptopunks-app using the following command.
-Please note this image is about ~2GB large.
+3. Build a Docker image named cryptopunks-app using the following command on the command line.
+Please note this image is about ~2GB large but it can be deleted later as described on step 4.
+In the event of an error, ensure that buildKit is set to True on your Docker installation.
+[This link](https://stackoverflow.com/questions/64221861/an-error-failed-to-solve-with-frontend-dockerfile-v0) may be helpful.

 `docker build --tag cryptopunks-app .`